-Pulverize the fresh habanero or Scotch bonnet peppers in a blender or food processor.
-Set aside.
+The first step in the suet cake recipe is to pulverize the fresh habanero or Scotch bonnet peppers in a blender or food processor and set them aside.

 Place your lard and peanut butter in a microwave-safe bowl and heat it in the microwave until it is melted, then stir it well.
 If you want to add rolled oats or dried fruits, do it now, adding one spoonful of oats at a time and stirring well as you go.

 In a large mixing bowl, combine the cornmeal and cayenne pepper.
 Add the melted lard mixture to the dry ingredients, mix well, then spoon in the pulverized peppers and mix again.
 Spoon the mixture into small containers, such as tuna fish cans.
 You can then refrigerate or freeze them as required.
 Transfer any suet you don't use within a week to the freezer in freezer bags.